This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Shortness of breath

-- Sudden chest pain, pounding or racing heart, or shortness of breath
+- You have sudden chest pain, pounding or racing heartbeat, or shortness of breath.

-- A bad fall that may have broken a bone
+- You had a bad fall and you may have broken a bone.

-- Weak or numb on one side of your body
+- You feel weak or numb on one side of your body.

 Treatment for multiple myeloma

 will depend on your symptoms and the stage of cancer.
 The stage will depend on how much your bone and kidneys are involved, and the level of calcium and proteins in your blood.
 Your healthcare provider may recommend that you have frequent tests and regular follow-up visits to watch for changes.
 You may also need one or more of the following:

 - Medicines may be given to stop myeloid cells from growing and to kill new cancer cells.
 Medicines may also help strengthen your immune system.

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given alone or with chemotherapy.